 The concentration of greenhouse gases in the atmosphere has almost doubled from the natural levels that existed before we humans took over the planet.

-This graph shows the concentration of greenhouse gases in the atmosphere over the past 2000 years up until 2005.
+This graph shows the concentration of greenhouse gases in the atmosphere over the past 800,000 years.